Westbrooke Village Apartments reopening after Memorial Day tornado damage

 Melinda Castro, the VP of Operations at Westbrooke Village apartments, gave 2 NEWS the tour of the brand new units.
 “In the kitchen you’re going to see that we have updated all the cabinets, counter tops, put new black appliances, they even have the updated range.”

-They began rebuilding the complex in late Fall after they were destroyed in the Memorial Day tornado outbreak.
-One of the 13 buildings will open this Friday then two more will open in March.
+They began rebuilding the complex in late fall after they were destroyed in the Memorial Day tornado outbreak.
+One of the 13 buildings will open Friday, then two more will open in March.

 Penn said the tab is still running but the rebuild is already costing millions of dollars.